-3.4.1 Stability at the Effective Lower Bound
+3.4.1 Determinacy and Stability at the Effective Lower Bound

 In this section, we revisit the determinacy conditions in the behavioral HANK model and discuss the implications for the stability at the effective lower bound constraint on nominal interest rates.
 We therefore focus on the case where monetary policy follows the Taylor rule (10) (we discuss more general Taylor rules in Appendix A.4).
-To derive these results, it is sometimes convenient to combine the IS equation (18) with the static Phillips Curve (17) and the Taylor rule (10) so that we can represent the model in a single first-order difference equation:
+For simplicity, we derive these results here for the special case of a static Phillips curve, $\pi_t = \kappa \hat{y}t$ and delegate the more cumbersome case with the forward-looking Phillips curve (17) to Appendix D. Combining the IS equation (18) with the static Phillips Curve and the Taylor rule (10), we can represent the model in a single first-order difference equation: